Skip to Content

 Health and Housing

-Safe and stable housing is one of the most important social determinants of health, but federal policies on healthcare and housing are currently siloed.
-Effective change must engage the departments of Health and Human Services as well as Housing and Community Development in solutions that advances housing as a healthcare solution.
+Safe and stable housing is one of the most important social determinants of health, but federal policies on healthcare and housing are inefficiently siloed.
+Addressing the larger health and behavioral needs of communities through healthy housing initiatives has an outsized impact on the population’s health as a whole.
+Effective change must engage the federal Departments of Health and Human Services as well as Housing and Urban Development (HUD) in recognizing housing as a healthcare solution.
+NHC is committed to engaging with healthcare partners to address the changing needs of health and housing, including finding housing solutions for seniors as the population ages.

 Homelessness